 - 7. Pay attention to the other party when one party is talking.
-The nonverbal behaviour indicates possible areas of disagreement. - Don't talk too much. - 9.
-Beware of the effect of your own behaviour on the parties and the mediation process. - 10.
+The nonverbal behavior indicates possible areas of disagreement. - 8.
+Don't talk too much (Silence is a good weapon). - 9.
+Beware of the effect of your own behavior on the parties and the mediation process. - 10.
 Avoid indirect and non-specific communication.